flatscrew/rasterflow-docs/content/2.operations/core/nop.md

 ---
 title: No Operation
-description: "No operation (can be used as a routing point)"
+description: "No operation (can be used as a routing point)."
 links:
   - label: "gegl:nop"
     to: "https://gegl.org/operations/gegl-nop"